Why zeolite for horses Protection against toxic contamination in animal feed

 9. Preservatives

-Origin: Additives in processed feed intended to extend its shelf life.
+Origin: Additives in processed animal feed intended to extend its shelf life.

-Effects: Allergic reactions, liver and kidney damage, hormonal imbalance.
+Effects: Allergic reactions, liver and kidney strain, hormonal imbalances.

-These pollutants can enter horse feed in various ways, whether through contaminated raw materials, environmental pollution, or the use of chemicals and manure on pastures.
-Especially when manure is spread with drag hoses, antibiotic and hormone residues can remain on the plants, which are later harvested and fed to the animals, or are ingested directly by the horses in the pasture.
+These pollutants can enter horse feed in various ways, be it through contaminated raw materials, environmental pollution, or the application of chemicals and manure on pastures.
+Particularly when manure is spread using trailing hoses, antibiotic and hormone residues can remain on the plants, which are later harvested and fed to the animals, or ingested directly by the horses in the pasture.

-But what can we do as responsible horse owners to protect our animals from these poisons?
+But what can we, as responsible horse owners, do to protect our animals from these toxins?

 How can we protect our horses from these poisons?